 In addition to filing by mail, the prescribing qualified medical provider may file all required documentation with the Department of Health (DOH) by fax or email no later than 30 days after the death of the patient.

 An employing health care provider may not contractually prohibit an employee health care provider from participating in the Act while outside of the employment relationship and not on the employing health care provider's premises or on property that is owned by, leased by, or under the direct control of the employing health care provider.
 A health care provider who does participate in the Act outside the course and scope of an employment relationship with a health care provider who prohibits participation is required to be at a location not on the employer's premises or on property that is owned by, leased by, or under the direct control of the employing health care provider.

 Hospitals must submit policies related to end-of-life care and the Act to the DOH.
-By November 1, 2023, the DOH is required to develop an additional form for hospitals to submit which must provide the public with information about which end of life services are and are not available at each hospital.
+By November 1, 2023, the DOH is required to develop an additional form for hospitals to submit which must provide the public with information about which end-of-life services are and are not available at each hospital.
+Hospitals must submit completed forms to the DOH within 60 days of the form being provided.

-Hospices must submit to the DOH and the Department of Social and Health Services (DSHS) their policies related to end-of-life care and include information for the public about which end of life services are and are not available at each hospice.
-A copy of the policies must by posted to the hospice's website and the DSHS website.
-A hospice must submit changes to any of the policies to the DOH and the DSHS within 30 days of the hospice's approval of the change.
+Agencies and facilities providing hospice services must submit their policies related to end-of-life care to the DOH and must include information for the public about which end-of-life services are and are not available at each agency or facility.
+A copy of the policies must be posted to the agency or facility's website and the DOH website.
+An agency or facility providing hospice services must submit changes to any of the policies to the DOH within 30 days of the approval of the change.